Beating your Aggravated Assault Charges in Pennsylvania

 Pennsylvania courts have routinely held that more than mere resisting arrest is required for an aggravated assault enhancement to apply.
 It must be more than an attempt to pull away or evade the officer—aggravated assault requires an attempt to injure the officer.
 What’s more—the government must prove serious bodily injury for this section to apply.
 This issue is usually best dealt with before a judge on a motion to dismiss your charges.

-- You attempt to cause bodily injury to government employees.
+3. You attempted to cause bodily injury to government employees.

 Similar to the last section, an attempt to cause bodily injury to police officers or any of those other government employees we talked about is aggravated assault.
 Why is this in here twice?
 An attempt to cause less serious bodily injury is a felony of the second degree, rather than the first degree.